Migration Diary Part 2: Moving Logs from Grafana Cloud to Kubernetes

 What I needed to figure out

 With metrics, you can throw them in Prometheus and call it a day.
 Logs are different.
-You need to think about:
+I had a few questions I needed to answer:

 - How do you collect logs from dozens of pods without killing performance?